How Educators Can Use Claude Cowork to Turn a Folder of Readings, Notes, and Slide Drafts Into a Workshop Pack

 3) Review the plan before you let Cowork finish the output

 Check the source inventory first.
 If Cowork pulled in the wrong draft or an outdated reading, fix that before the output stage.
-Then confirm the workshop plan still matches the audience and time limit in workshop-brief.txt.
+Then confirm the workshop plan still matches the audience, time limit, and learning goals in workshop-brief.txt.

 4) Ask Cowork for the finished deliverable